-So you know by now I Love (yes with a capital L) simple, fun, easy toddler activities, and even more so when they are not so messy.
+So you know by now I Love (yes with a capital L) simple, fun, easy toddler activities, and even more so when they are mess-free activities.
+I love science and sensory activities for toddlers!

 The supplies list is super short: